tiandiao123/Multi-threading-Programming/Readme.md

 ### Part II: advanced topics in semaphore and other advanced topics in Multi-threading programming in Java

 What is Semaphore, here is a [tutorial](https://en.wikipedia.org/wiki/Semaphore_(programming)).
 Basically, a semaphore is a variable or abstract data type used to control access to a common resource by multiple processes in a concurrent system such as a multiprogramming operating system.
 Also, producer–consumer problem is a special case of semaphore.
-Codes demo:
+More details can be found [here](https://github.com/tiandiao123/Multi-threading-Programming/blob/master/codes/SemaphoreExample.java).Codes demo:
 ```
 private final Semaphore semaphore;